idadencker/CSA_laguage/cds-lang-assignment-4/README.md

 ## Data source
 The dataset is the ```Game of Thrones Script All Seasons``` dataset which consists of all spoken lines from the popular show Game of Thrones.
 The dataset has a total of 23911 lines.
-The dataset can be found and downloaded [here] (https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons?select%253DGame_of_Thrones_Script.csv).
+The dataset can be found and downloaded [here](https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons?select%253DGame_of_Thrones_Script.csv).

 ## Repository structure